Callilf/tactical-journey/README.md

 The game's assets are all placeholders and there is no sound, but the gameplay is there.
 The coding part is basically over.

-To try it out:
+### How to install it
-On desktop, launch the runable jar called Calishka's Trial.jar in the Releases folder.
+**On desktop**: launch the runable jar called Calishka's Trial.jar in the Releases folder.
+You need to have a JRE (8 minimum) installed on your computer.
+You can get it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

-On Android, install the APK file Calishka's Trial.apk in the Releases folder.
+**On Android**: install the APK file Calishka's Trial.apk in the Releases folder.

 No more work is expected on this project.